 - Nearly 30% of Americans have seen a therapist during the coronavirus pandemic, and 86% say it’s helped them cope.
 Those most likely to seek help include victims of layoffs or furloughs (46%), Gen Zers (39%) and millennials (37%), and men (34%).

 - Americans — especially Gen Zers and millennials — are turning to social media and mobile apps for mental health resources during the coronavirus pandemic.
-Thirty-six percent of consumers have accessed mental health resources on social media, including YouTube (18%) and TikTok (11%), while 30% have used apps for meditation and counseling.
+36% of consumers have accessed mental health resources on social media, including YouTube (18%) and TikTok (11%), while 30% have used apps for meditation and counseling.

-- The 35% of adults who haven’t seen a therapist during the pandemic say there’s at least one barrier preventing them from doing so, most notably being unable to afford copays (13%).
+- 35% of adults who haven’t seen a therapist during the pandemic say there’s at least one barrier preventing them from doing so, most notably being unable to afford copays (13%).

 Therapy has continued as a source of comfort for Americans amid the pandemic, with nearly 30% saying they’ve seen a therapist during the crisis (and 19% are considering it)

 Seven percent of Americans are worried that other people in their life will judge them if they visit a therapist, which is worrisome.
-But 39% of adults are more willing to see a therapist and seek out mental health help now compared to the past.
+But 39% of adults are more willing to see a therapist and seek out mental health help now compared to in the past.
 This is evident in the nearly 30% of adults who’ve seen a therapist — virtually or in person — during the pandemic.

 Younger generations were more likely to seek help through a therapist — 39% of Gen Zers and 37% of millennials, compared with 28% of Gen Xers and 16% of baby boomers.
 And men (34%) were more likely than women (24%) to see a therapist during these troubling times.